m4xyz/Garden-of-Blender-Creation-Kit/README.md

 # Garden-of-Blender-Creation-Kit
- Create whole Blender projecte folders with one command.
-Also you can change the structure of the project folder.
+ Simple Console-Application to create whole directories for Blender, including .blend, .pur, -files and the according folders (files, reference, render).

+Creating a directory with the 'create InsertName' command will also rename all the files to the according project name.
+(InsertName.blend, InsertName.pur, etc).